Understanding Ecstasy, MDMA, And Molly

-Research and clinical viewpoints vary on how addictive Ecstasy is, or whether it is addictive at all.
+Research and clinical viewpoints vary as to how addictive Ecstasy is or even whether it is addictive at all.
 There are many individuals who report becoming addicted to Ecstasy, but the clinical research on the subject is less extensive than with many other drugs.
 A number of studies have indicated that Ecstasy is addictive, though to a lesser extent than many other drugs.
 However, that does not mean that an Ecstasy addiction that has developed is not a serious problem.

-Other criteria include developing a tolerance to ecstasy, spending an extraordinary amount of time trying to get it, and using more of it than intended.
+Other criteria for addiction include developing a tolerance to Ecstasy, spending an extraordinary amount of time trying to get it, and using more of it than intended.
 Find out more about the criteria of diagnosing an addiction.

-Emergency room visits due to ecstasy have increased by more than 1,200% since ecstasy became the “club drug” of choice at all-night raves.
+Emergency room visits due to Ecstasy have increased by more than 1,200% since Ecstasy became popular at all-night raves.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 If you or someone you care about is struggling with an Ecstasy use disorder, now’s the time to ask for help.
 Learn more about treatment for Ecstasy abuse and addiction or contact a treatment provider now for more information on your options.